 Lycra gives outdoor clothing the necessary stretch

-Lycra has become a byword in the modern fashion landscape.
-Today, this synthetic fibre is also found in many outdoor clothing products.
-Strictly speaking lycra is not a fabric; it is actually a fabric component that can be combined with synthetic fibres and natural fibres.
-The addition of a small portion - 2% can be plenty - is enough to change the properties of the end product.
+Lycra has become a byword in the fashion industry.
+The synthetic fibre can be found in many outdoor clothing products.
+Strictly speaking, Lycra is not a fabric, but rather a fabric ingredient that can be combined with both synthetic fibres and natural fibres.
+Even adding a small 2% amount can change the properties of the final product.

-The synthetic elastane fibre is highly elastic and has outstanding elasticity.
-It can be stretched up to 700% under tension, before returning to its original length when released.
-Clothing containing lycra is also wrinkle-free and low-maintenance - ideal for everyday wear and travelling.
+The synthetic elastane fibre is super stretchy and has excellent rebound.
+It can be stretched out up to 700% and then return to its original length.
+Clothes that have some Lycra are therefore crease-resistant and low-maintenance – perfect for everyday wear and travelling.

 A versatile fibre for outdoor clothing

-Lycra was originally developed for use as elastic in women's underwear.
-Then it wore out over time and foundation garments lost their perfect fit.
-This synthetic elastane fibre quickly became popular in swimwear.
-Swimsuits and swim briefs became lighter, more quick-drying and held their shape in water.
-Then came the aerodynamic cycling trousers, cycling jerseys and ski suits.
-You’ve got to check out the chic models and super functional products from Vaude, Maloja and Qloom are highly functional and not just an insider secret!
+Lycra was originally developed as a replacement for elastic in women's underwear because these wore out over time and lost their beautiful fit.
+In addition, this synthetic elastane fibre quickly became popular in swimwear.
+Swimsuits and swimming trunks became lighter, more quick-drying and held their shape in water.
+Then came aerodynamic cycling shorts, cycling jerseys and ski suits.
+You’ve got to check out the chic models and super functional products from Vaude, Maloja and Qloom!

-In the 1970s the fibre found increasingly popularity in clothing.
+In the 1970s, the fibre was increasingly used in fashion.
 It was disco fever!
-Flamboyant, brightly coloured leggings, figure-hugging jeans and leotards were all the rage.
+Flashy, brightly coloured leggings, figure-hugging jeans and leotards were all the rage.
 And anyone involved in climbing and bouldering has seen the legendary images of Wolfgang Güllich, Jerry Moffatt, Isabelle Patissier and many more.
 They showed off tough manoeuvres and wild moves, all that whilst wearing their authentically stylish trousers!

-The range of lycra products is constantly developing.
-Xtra Life is very chlorine resistant and shape-retaining.
-Swimwear manufacturers can use it to create different styles and longer-lasting products.
-Jumpers and outdoor clothing, they’re guaranteed to feel softer and retain their shape for a longer time.
+The range of Lycra products is constantly evolving.
+Xtra Life, for example, is very chlorine resistant and shape-retaining, so swimwear manufacturers can use it to implement different cuts and enhance their products’ durability.
+As for jumpers and outdoor clothing, they’re guaranteed to feel softer and retain their shape for a longer time.